fijay/CMK-Projekt/Server (Node.js, Socket.IO)/README.md

 }
 ```

-One key-value pair is also okay:
+One key-value pair is preferred:

 ```
 {